rear/rear-workshop-osbconf-2016/README.md

 Be aware, this workshop uses *centos/7* as GNU/Linux Operating system.
 If you want to have it for another version or type of GNU/Linux then you have to pay for it (consultancy fee - see above link).

-Last updated: 09 September 2016
+Last updated: 30 December 2016